 Working Papers

-"Globalization and Structural Transformation: The Role of Tradable Services" [Draft], Revise and Resubmit, Journal of International Economics
+"Globalization and Structural Transformation: The Role of Tradable Services" [Draft (new version: 09/2025)] [GitHub repo], Revise and Resubmit, Journal of International Economics

 Abstract: This paper studies how globalization impacts structural transformation from goods to services.
-I construct a multi-country, multi-sector model in which globalization affects the transformation by changing income, prices, or comparative advantage.
-I parameterize it with data from 1995 to 2018 for 66 countries across low-, middle-, and high-income economies, capturing diverse stages of structural transformation.
+I construct a multi-country, multi-sector model in which the transformation occurs through changes in income, prices, comparative advantage, or input-output linkages.
+I parameterize it with data from 1995 to 2018 for 66 countries covering diverse stages of economic development.
+Decomposition exercises show that globalization outweighs productivity growth in shaping structural transformation and that globalization’s impact primarily operates through comparative advantage.
 Counterfactual exercises reveal globalization’s heterogeneous impact on countries’ structural transformation.
-I characterize the underlying factor behind this result.
-Globalization affected countries’ structural transformation to the extent that it altered their comparative advantage.
+I characterize the underlying factor behind this result: Globalization affected countries’ transformation to the extent that it altered their comparative advantage.
 In countries with sector-neutral globalization—where export trade costs relative to import trade costs changed at similar rates for goods and services—comparative advantage and structural transformation were minimally impacted.
-In countries with sector-biased globalization, structural transformation accelerated when globalization shifted their comparative advantage toward services but decelerated when it moved their comparative advantage toward goods.
+In countries with sector-biased globalization, the transformation accelerated when the globalization shifted comparative advantage toward services, but decelerated otherwise.

 "Higher Education Policies and Spatial Inequality Across US States" with Bipul Verma [Draft]